 If your anxious thoughts are getting in the way of your day-to-day activities, it may be time to seek support from a professional.
 There are tools and tips that qualified therapists can support you with to help you focus on the present and diminish anxious thoughts (see our favourite, below).
 If that doesn’t work for you, your healthcare professional may be able to prescribe medication to help keep anxious worry at bay.

 EXERCISE: Progressive Muscle Relaxation

-- Start seated or lying down, in comfortable clothing if able.
+- Start seated or lying down, in comfortable clothing.
 Remember to take your time, and take a deep breath all the way down into your abdomen.

 About the author: BARE Therapy is an Australian-based counselling service.
 Certified Practising Counsellor, Tammi Sue, enables clients to work through their ‘stucks’ to live better lives.
 Find out more – @bare__therapy.

 Featured Video from Man of Many